 But not having any clue what I actually needed for my projects to look good, resulted in me buying some cheap 2mm cords that were extremely difficult to work with, especially as a beginner.

-To my surprise, I found it really easy to master the basic knots and got super excited about my new skill.
+To my surprise, I did find it really easy to master the basic knots and got super excited about my new skill.
 But, unfortunately, my work looked super messy because non of the stupid cords would stay in place.

-It was quite a disappointing experience when I saw that my new found talent wasn’t reflected back into the work I produced.
+It was quite a disappointing experience that my newfound talent wasn’t reflected back into the work I produced.
 I honestly thought this was just another one of my failed attempts at becoming a crafting queen and was I almost ready to give up.

 Luckily, after that disaster and a little bit more research on Pinterest, I discovered that there are way better Macrame cords available that will instantly make your projects look amazing.
 Even when you’re still learning the basic knots!

-Now, let’s dive into some of the most frequently asked questions that beginners have and let me show you which cords I recommend beginners for their Macrame projects.
+Now, let’s dive into some of the most frequently asked questions that all beginners have, and let me show you which Macrame cords I recommend for beginners!

 Let me emphasize that you’re hearing this from someone who has never successfully knitted or crocheted anything but was able to pick up Macrame in 5 minutes, so trust me when I say this!